-Over the past twenty years, researchers have learned a lot about what’s going on inside your adolescent’s head.
+Over the past 25 years, researchers have learned a lot about what’s going on inside your adolescent’s head.

 That includes how the adolescent brain responds to recreational drugs and alcohol.
-“Adolescence is a time when the parts of the brain that are particularly sensitive to recreational drugs are still developing,” explains Dr. Laurence Steinberg, a professor of psychology at Temple University and author of the new book, Age of Opportunity: Lessons from the New Science of Adolescence.
+“Adolescence is a time when the parts of the brain that are particularly sensitive to recreational drugs are still developing,” explains Dr. Laurence Steinberg, a professor of psychology at Temple University and author of the book, Age of Opportunity: Lessons from the New Science of Adolescence.

 In fact, when adolescents use recreational drugs before the age of 15, they are 10 times more likely to develop a substance abuse problem than if they were to delay experimentation until after 21.

 Teenagers’ brains are still developing the reward system (also known as the limbic system), which is what allows us to experience pleasure.
 When we have a rewarding experience—eating a delicious meal, winning a game, listening to music, and so on—our brain releases Dopamine and that makes it pleasurable.